cormy/onion/readme.md

 use Zend\Diactoros\Response;
 use Zend\Diactoros\ServerRequest;

-// create the innermost request handler
+// create the core of the onion, i.e. the innermost request handler
 $core = function (ServerRequestInterface $request):ResponseInterface {
     return new Response();
 };